Barrett Junction Cafe History

 The property was a homestead in the 1800’s , turned commercial in 1915, got larger in the 1920’s and 30’s with an improved café and motor court , and became the premier, Friday night fish fry house in San Diego County after the 2nd world war (1946).
 Standing room only!
 The crowds are smaller today but the World Famous Fish Fry lives on and enjoyed by all that care to dine on deep fried cod.

 Highway 94 is the updated version of the stage coach line.
-The original mercantile is still standing.
-The small white cottage still exists.
+The original mercantile is still standing, it is the small white cottage.
 A porch was added with a few tables set around to hang out and enjoy your lunch or dinner.

 The Saloon was established and added to the building in 1947.
 The Quonset hut was add to accommodate the larger crowds attending the free dances and fish fry.
 The field across the street from the cafe was used for rodeos..